Dion Dublin: Coventry City

 The following season, the Sky Blues improved at home and enjoyed a season of mid-table security.
-Dublin formed an impressive partnership with Darren Huckerby which not only produced some memorable goals, but also propelled the Sky Blues to the FA Cup Sixth Round against Sheffield United; a game they narrowly lost in a penalty shoot-out.
+Dublin formed an impressive partnership with Darren Huckerby which not only produced some memorable goals, but also propelled the Sky Blues to the FA Cup sixth round against Sheffield United; a game they narrowly lost in a penalty shoot-out.

 On 8 November 1997, Dublin scored one of the most bizarre goals in Premier League history.
 Early in the match against Newcastle, goalkeeper Shay Given collected a cross from the right and placed the ball in front of him.
 The ball was still in play, and Dublin, who had attempted to meet the cross and was now behind Given, reappeared and calmly slotted the ball into the empty goal.
 This led to the joke: "Shay Given, the only Irishman who doesn't know where Dublin is."
 The match ended 2-2, with Dublin also scoring City's second goal in the second half.

-The 1997–98 season also saw Dublin share elite status as the Premier League's top scorer with Blackburn's Chris Sutton and Liverpool's Michael Owen – each Englishman scoring 18 league goals.
+The 1997–98 season also saw Dublin share elite status as the Premier League's top scorer with Blackburn Rovers' Chris Sutton and Liverpool's Michael Owen – each Englishman scoring 18 league goals.
 During this season, Blackburn manager Roy Hodgson tabled a bid which Dublin rejected.
 He remained at Highfield Road and contributed to Coventry's best finish to date in the Premiership (11th).